'Chinese activist Kwon Pyong' fled to South Korea on jet ski

 A man believed to be a Chinese rights activist has been arrested in South Korea after an apparent attempt to flee there on a jet ski.

-The country's Coast Guard said the man had travelled about 300km (186 miles) across the Yellow Sea using binoculars and a compass, but then got stuck.
+The country's coast guard said the man had travelled about 300km (186 miles) across the Yellow Sea using binoculars and a compass, but then got stuck.

 Local reports named him as Kwon Pyong, a critic of President Xi Jinping, but his identity has not been verified.